 Temperatures soar in the summer, and this isn’t the best time to visit unless your main interests are lounging by the pool all day.
 Instead, I’d say there are many benefits of visiting in the shoulder seasons of spring and fall.

 Have you been to this part of the world before?
 I’d love to hear some of your favorite things to do in Phoenix in the comments below.

-If you’ve found this piece helpful, please take a moment to share with your friends using the social media buttons below.
+If you’ve found this piece helpful, please take a moment to share with your friends.